greatest-ape/aquatic/README.md

 and enter the path into the tracker configuration field `tls_pkcs12_path`.
 Set the password in the field `tls_pkcs12_password` and set `use_tls` to true.

-### aquatic_ws: WebTorrent tracker

-Aims for compatibility with [WebTorrent](https://github.com/webtorrent) clients, including `wss` protocol support (WebSockets over TLS), with some
-exceptions:

-  * Doesn't track of the number of torrent downloads (0 is always sent).
-  * Doesn't allow full scrapes, i.e. of all registered info hashes

-For information about running over TLS, please refer to the TLS subsection of the `aquatic_http` section above.

 #### Benchmarks

 [wt-tracker]: https://github.com/Novage/wt-tracker
 [bittorrent-tracker]: https://github.com/webtorrent/bittorrent-tracker

 The following benchmark is not very realistic, as it simulates a small number of clients, each sending a large number of requests.
 Nonetheless, I think that it gives a useful indication of relative performance.

 Server responses per second, best result in bold: